devtron-labs/devtron/beta-releasenotes.md

 ## Bugs
+- fix: K8s side resources error handled some unable to fetch some kinds in cluster (#2896)
 - fix: helm and gitOps pipeline feature gap changes (#2891)
 - fix: Adding /Deleting git material reflection in workflow editor and build & deploy (#2744)
 - fix: issue resolved for notification on deployment trigger and telemetry summary event (#2893)